varshashivanandk/TaskFlow-Lite/taskflow-lite/README.md

 ### 1. **Frontend Only**
 - Built with HTML, CSS, and JavaScript.
-- No backend or server required—perfect for personal use or static hosting.
+- No backend or server required, perfect for personal use or static hosting.

 ### 2. **Modular JavaScript**
 - Code split across logical modules: